Written by Jo Webber

 There are 4 key steps to undertaking a successful Ayurvedic cleanse

 A simple first step is to eliminate sugars, additives, refined carbohydrates, gluten, meat, dairy, processed foods, caffeine and alcohol which tend to create ama.
-You are likely to feel cravings for these foods during the first few days and caffeine withdrawal headaches can be severe can you buy Lyrica over the counter .
+You are likely to feel cravings for these foods during the first few days and caffeine withdrawal headaches can be severe.
 Eat simple, whole foods (fruits, vegetables, whole grains, legumes, herbs and spices, nuts and seeds) to set the stage for the actual cleanse, though for some a shift to just eating these foods may be a suitable cleanse in itself.

 This stage involves a ‘mono-fast’ of eating one type of simple, easily digestible food such as green juices, mung dhal soup or kitchari (basmati rice with mung) with plenty of fluids.
 This allows the digestive system to rest while providing nourishment.
 Two foods which often feature are basmati rice and mung beans.
 Rice is considered the king of grains in Ayurveda, being sweet to taste, aromatic, cooling and light, healing the digestive tract and clearing stagnation.
 Mung beansaresweet and astringent, cooling, light, and dry in quality.
 They are an excellent detoxifying food for all the doshas, cleansing the tissues, strengthening the eyes, tonify the heart, draining dampness and clearing toxic heat from the body.
 Research supports that they are one of the healthiest sources of plant protein there is: Mung beans have biological activities including antioxidant, antimicrobial, anti-inflammatory, antidiabetic, antihypertensive, lipid metabolism accommodation, antihypertensive and antitumor effects (Chung et al, 2011).